sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-3.markdown

 ##The Call Chain

 Now that we’ve got this giant collection of design patterns all working on concert, let’s walk through how they all interact.
-At SitterCity we would test that everything is wired up correctly by using a Cucumber test.
+At Sittercity we would test that everything is wired up correctly by using a Cucumber test.
 Before we wrote any repository, entity, context, or factory, we would write a Cucumber tests that captured the process of creating a user.
 That test would remain failing until we’d implemented everything else.
 Afterwards, it should pass.

 Here’s what we’d see if we were dissecting the call chain.
 Inside the controller, we’d see this: